greasegum/phaserBeam/docs/coordinate-system-strategy.md

 ## Overview

-This document defines a bulletproof coordinate system strategy for the beam inspection application.
-The system establishes clear, consistent coordinate models for different domains (web vs flanges) and provides unambiguous transformation rules between world coordinates, grid coordinates, and screen coordinates.
+This document codifies the coordinate system currently implemented in the beam inspection prototype.
+It establishes clear, consistent coordinate models for different domains (web vs flanges) and documents the transformation rules between world coordinates, grid coordinates, and screen coordinates as they exist in the current implementation.

 ## Core Principles